Satvikpatil7/README-File-Generator/README.md

 Follow the prompts to enter your project details (e.g., name, description, technologies, etc.).
 The README file will be generated in the specified location.
 License
-This project is licensed under the MIT License.# README-File-Generator
+This project is licensed under the MIT License.